jeffreycwitt/hn202/docs/julian-of-norwich.md

 Again, Julian seems to follow Augustine and the larger tradition here as well.

 > "...For a man regards some deeds as well done and some as evil" (Revelation 3, chapter 11, p.
-198) <!-- (see Baker, p.
-66)) -->
+198) (see Baker, p.
+66))

-But where she seems to be uncomfortable is in the explanation of why this pain and suffering is considered "right" or "fitting".
+But where she seems to be uncomfortable is in the explanation of why this pain and suffering is considered "right" or "fitting" from the divine perspective.

 <div class="discussion" markdown="1">